You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Xarelto?

-Xarelto is a prescription medication used to prevent blood clots and strokes in patients with atrial fibrillation (AFib), deep vein thrombosis (DVT), and pulmonary embolism (PE).
-It's an oral anticoagulant that works by inhibiting the production of factor Xa, a protein involved in blood clotting.
+Xarelto is a prescription medication used to prevent blood clots and stroke in patients with atrial fibrillation (AFib) or deep vein thrombosis (DVT).
+It works by inhibiting the activity of Factor Xa, a protein involved in blood clotting.

 What is Advil?

-If you're taking Xarelto and need pain relief, consider the following alternatives:
+If you're taking Xarelto and need to take a pain reliever, consider the following alternatives:

 Conclusion